Nesquehoning High School

-Nesquehoning High School is an historic, American high school in Nesquehoning, Pennsylvania.
+Nesquehoning High School is an historic high school in Nesquehoning, Pennsylvania, United States.
 It was added to the National Register of Historic Places in 2003.

 History and architectural features

 Built between 1917 and 1919, this historic structure is a four-story, seven-bay, school building that was designed in the Classical Revival style.
 It was built using structural terra cotta and faced with Roman brick.
 It measures 75 feet wide and 135 feet deep.
 The school closed in the 1960s and was renovated into apartments in 1998.

-It was added to the National Register of Historic Places in 2003.